vuongducphuong/documentation/content/applications/sales/point_of_sale/receipts_invoices.rst

 Invoices
 ========

-In Point of Sale, you can issue and print invoices upon payment at the cash register or retrieve all the past invoiced orders.
+In Điểm bán hàng, you can issue and print invoices upon payment at the cash register or retrieve all the past invoiced orders.

 Set a customer
 --------------

 First, you need to open a session and set your customer.
-Open the **POS interface** by going to :menuselection:`Point of Sale --> New session --> Open session`.
+Open the **POS interface** by going to :menuselection:`Điểm bán hàng --> New session --> Open session`.
 Then, click :guilabel:`Customer` to access the list of **customers**.

 .. image:: receipts_invoices/select-customer-ui.png